xcore/sw_basic_motor_examples/doc/stepper.rst

 --------------------

 A stepper motor has two independent coils.
 Consequently, it requires 4 half-bridges.
-The software is configured to have the first coil attached to motor 1 ports A and B, and the second coil on motor 1 port C and motor 2 port A.
+The software is configured to have the first coil attached to motor 1 port A and motor 2 port A, and the second coil on motor 1 port B and motor 2 port B.

 The stepper motor used during development of the algorithm is from Astrosyn, and is a 12V unit.